Hugh of Saint Victor

 Hugh of Saint Victor (c.
-1096 – 11 February 1141) was a Saxon canon regular and a leading theologian and writer on mystical theology.
+1096 – 11 February 1141) was a German canon regular and a leading theologian and writer on mystical theology.

 Life

 As with many medieval figures, little is known about Hugh's early life.
 He was probably born in the 1090s.
-His homeland may have been Lorraine, Ypres in Flanders, or the Duchy of Saxony.
+His homeland may have been the Duchy of Saxony.
 Some sources say that his birth occurred in the Harz district, being the eldest son of Baron Conrad of Blankenburg.
 Over the protests of his family, he entered the Priory of St. Pancras, a community of canons regular, where he had studied, located at Hamerleve or Hamersleben, near Halberstadt.

 Due to civil unrest shortly after his entry to the priory, Hugh's uncle, Reinhard of Blankenburg, who was the local bishop, advised him to transfer to the Abbey of Saint Victor in Paris, where he himself had studied theology.
 He accepted his uncle's advice and made the move at a date which is unclear, possibly 1115–18 or around 1120.
 He spent the rest of his life there, advancing to head the school.